 - International Typographical Union (Printers) Local 391 (20 members) Masons and Bricklayers Union (25 members)

 - Journeymen Barbers’ International Union Local 310Painters and Decorators and Paperhangers Union #602 (25 members)

 - Teamsters and Drivers Union #351 (32 members)

 - Wine Clerks Union Local #104 (20 members)

-That bright sunny day, 600 members actively took part – including several women, while 3,000 citizens followed the parade to the grounds at Exhibition Park.
+On that bright sunny day, 600 members actively participated – including several women, while 3,000 citizens followed the parade to the grounds at Exhibition Park.
 Labour Day events lasted all day, starting early in the morning with a greasy pole challenge near City Hall.
 At 9:30 a.m., the unions assembled in Market Square – the women riding in cabs, joined soon by the bands, some representing the local factories.
-The procession wound its way, in a circular fashion, from Market Square as far as Woolwich and back, where the floats were then judged for prizes.
+The procession wound its way, circularly, from Market Square as far as Woolwich and back, where the floats were then judged for prizes.
 In the afternoon, sporting games and events took place in Exhibition Park followed, in the evening, by a band concert.

 Guelph’s First Labour Day Parade saw the city’s workers on display.
-In keeping with the times, the participants did their very best to present a positive and powerful presence of the city’s working class.
+In keeping with the times, the participants did their absolute best to present a positive and powerful presence of the city’s working class.
 They provided the town with a portrait of respectability in their orderly conduct and clean, crisp outfits.
-The 70 members of the Iron Moulders Union were
+The seventy members of the Iron Moulders Union were

 “uniformly dressed in black shirts and trousers.
 Black, soft felt hats, white ties, yellow belts and black shoes.
 Each man carried a rammer to illustrate the trade, and these were all carried in the same position, being varied by the different stages of the march.
 The parade showing was most appropriate.”